 It’s one of the lesser known traditions, but it’s hands-down one of the best tailgating traditions in the entire nation.
 There are 22 old train cabooses whose permanent home is being Williams-Brice Stadium, each of which are privately owned.
 The moniker — Gamecocks plus caboose — has a great ring to it, and fan’s love having them so close to the stadium.
 They may be a little too exclusive, but they’re worth the price of admission.

 Want to get one for yourself?
 Go for it — one Cockaboose can be purchased for up to $300,000.

 4. Texas A&M’s Midnight Yell

 Although it’s not an in-game treat, consider Texas A&M’s midnight yell as the ultimate pregame.
-Since 1907, when Texas A&M was an all-male, military university, midnight yell is a way to get fans fired up for the following day’s home football game.
+Since 1907, when Texas A&M was an all-male, military university, the midnight yell was a way to get fans fired up for the following day’s home football game.